7daytheory/multiplayerQuiz/README.md

 # multiplayerQuiz
-Online Multiplayer Quiz Game with Vue.js and Socket.io
+Multiplayer Quiz game grabbing category of questions using a Rest API